tikv/rfcs/text/0115-circuit-breaker.md

 * Unit: integer
 ---
 * `cooldown_interval`
 * Defines how long to wait after circuit breaker is open before go to half-open state to send a probe request.
-This interval always equally jittered in the `[value/2, value]` interval.
+The actual wait time is always equally jittered in the `[value/2, value]` interval.
 * Default: 60
 * Unit: seconds
 ---